ahmedmoustafa/bioinformatics-toolbox-light/index.md

 ![DNA Mutation](https://media.gettyimages.com/vectors/mutation-vector-id94364734?s=1024x1024)

-Setting up a bioinformatics workstation can tedious and frustrating process, especially when it comes to the not-uncommon endless loop of dependencies between the tools and libraries.
-So, an out-of-the-box preinstalled workstation can save you a lot of time and hassle and allow you to focus on the research questions you are addressing.
-This applies to a BLAST search or genome mapping running on your personal laptop or a high-performance computing server in the data center at your institution.
+Setting up a bioinformatics workstation can be a tedious and frustrating process.
+Sometimes, it might require a system administrator, especially when it comes to the not-uncommon endless loop of dependencies between the tools and libraries.
+So, an out-of-the-box preinstalled workstation will save you a lot of time and hassle and allow you to focus on the research questions you are addressing.
+This applies to a BLAST search or genome mapping running on your personal laptop on your desk or a high-performance computing server in the data center at your institution.

 ![Servers in server room](https://media.gettyimages.com/photos/server-room-picture-id182710787?s=1024x1024)